-If you think you've exhausted all of your financial aid options, there may still be ways to help pay for college costs that you qualify for.
-Even better - you can find out in five minutes or less!
+If you think you’ve exhausted all of your financial aid options, there may still be ways to help pay for college costs.
+Even better – you can find out in five minutes or less!

 There are many other costs students must pay - including living expenses, medical care, or child care - that often stand between them and their education.
 Whether students can meet their unmet college costs often determines whether they can attend and complete college.

-Benefits Access (BACC) grant specialists are knowledgeable about federal, state and community resources and will be able to refer students and/or assist students with the process of applying for those services either online or in person.
+Benefits Access (BACC) grant specialists are knowledgeable about federal, state and community resources and will be able to refer students and/or assist students with the process of applying for those services either online, on the phone, or in person.

-STEP ONE: Stop in to College Center 220 and speak with specialists Maryann Haytmanek or John Koretski (and remember to bring any Eligibility Verification Documents)!
-Or, you can contact Maryann or John at 610-861-5350.
+STEP ONE: Stop in to College Center 220 and speak with specialists Maryann Haytmanek or Rachel Benko, or John Koretski in the Admissions Office (Enrollment Center).
+Or, you can call 610-861-5350 for more information.

 STEP TWO: The staff at NCC can work with you to help you visit the PA COMPASS website, where it will take just a few minutes to find out if you might be eligible for benefits.
 First, you’ll select which benefits you might be most interested in.
 Then you’ll respond to a brief set of questions and be able to instantly view your results.
 After viewing the benefits you may qualify for, you will have the option of working with a specialist to start the benefits application right away.